-55 See supra note 35
+53 See supra note 35

-In November 2020, the Justice Ministry issued a notice to the public regarding the Kaminitz Law,57 announcing a suspension of the enforcement of housing and planning laws.
-However, it is apparent that this is only an "easing" in enforcing the Kaminitz law and not a suspension of the law.
+54 Ministry of Justice, Administrative Offenses Regulations (Administrative Fines - Planning and Building), 2018 (in Hebrew): https://tinyurl.com/yakjuhwb this is only an "easing" in enforcing the Kaminitz law and not a suspension of the law.
 The alleged suspension applies only to dwellings that were populated before January 1st, 2018, with the condition that there are no outstanding enforcement proceedings on them other than administrative fines.
 In reality, most of the structures in demolition proceedings do not meet these conditions.
-The Kaminitz Law does not recognize the right to adequate housing, and the right to self-determination defined in the International Covenant on Civil and Political
+The Kaminitz Law does not recognize the right to adequate housing, and the right to self-determination defined in the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).56